Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: SYSTEM MODEL

-The configuration profile A describes bridge delays produced by queuing and self-queuing delay.
-The profile specifies two type of frames: "golden" and "low-priority" frames.
-In this work, we map them to HPF and MPF/LPF, respectively.
-First, queuing delay results from two factors: the transmission of a lower-priority frame selected before the target frame becomes eligible, or the presence of higher-priority frames queued ahead of it.
-Thus, queuing delay is given by the transmission time $d^{tr}$ of a maximum size of a frame.
+Configuration Profile A characterizes bridge delays due to queuing and self-queuing (fan-in).
+It distinguishes two frame types: ``golden'' and ``low-priority'' which are mapped to HPF and to MPF/LPF, respectively.
+Queuing delay arises from two effects: \textit{(i)} the residual transmission of a lower-priority frame that was selected before the target frame became eligible, and \textit{(ii)} higher-priority frames queued ahead of the target frame.
+Therefore, the queuing delay is given by the transmission time $d^{tr}$ of a maximum-size frame.
+Conversely, self-queuing delay is caused by other frames with the same priority as the frame in question, arriving simultaneously from different input ports.

 The self-queuing delay can be represented as: